 West Coats is one of five primaries which are part of the Cathkin learning Community.
-As part of the Cathkin Learning Community we work in partnership with Cathkin High School, Rutherglen High School, Cathkin Community Nursery, Cathkin Primary School, Cairns Primary School, Hallside Primary School and Loch Primary.
+As part of the Cathkin Learning Community, we work in partnership with Cathkin High School, Rutherglen High School, Cathkin Community Nursery, Cathkin Primary School, Cairns Primary School, Hallside Primary School and Loch Primary.

-West Coats Primary School is non-denominational and provides educational provision for children across the seven yearly stages of primary education in Scotland (Primary 1- Primary 7).
-The school, at the time of writing (January 2024), has a roll of 390 children taught across 15 classes.
+West Coats Primary School is non-denominational, multi faith school and provides educational provision for children across the seven yearly stages of primary education in Scotland (Primary 1- Primary 7).
+The school, at the time of writing (January 2025), has a roll of 391 children taught across 15 classes.